yuorb/yuorb.github.io/src/tutorial/cl.md

 UPX configuration for a single utterance of thank you.

-* Itʼs possible to show gratitude for several things.
-(Youʼve done A,B,C to me.
-I thank you for all youʼve done for me.)
+* It’s possible to show gratitude for several things.
+(You’ve done A,B,C to me.
+I thank you for all you’ve done for me.)
 In this case, add a noun “those things” inflected to adequate case.

 M / G / N perspective.